Closings and Delays

 3. WHEN IS THE DECISION MADE?

-We try to make the decision by 6:00 am, or earlier, so that we can notify radio and TV stations, post the information to our website and send electronic notices to emergency announcement subscribers.
-The Superintendent will post on his Twitter account first, @LancerSupt, if you want the earliest possible notice.
+We try to make the decision by 6:00 am, or earlier, so that we can notify radio and TV stations, post the information to our website, and send electronic notices to emergency announcement subscribers.
+The Superintendent will post on his Instagram (@lancer_supt) and X/Twitter (@LancerSupt) accounts first if you want the earliest possible notice.
 Keep in mind that unusual weather conditions may force us to delay first and then make the decision to cancel at a later time.

 4. WILL WE CLOSE SCHOOL IF CONDITIONS WORSEN?

 Even if weather conditions worsen, we cannot reverse our decision in the morning without endangering students.
 Once we make the decision to open the schools, many parents rely on it and leave for work.
 If we send students back home, many will return to unsupervised bus stops and empty houses.
 Sometimes conditions worsen, only to improve as road crews mobilize, and it is better to keep students, especially the students who drive, in school until regular release time.
 If conditions worsen during the school day, we may need to have an early dismissal or cancel afternoon pre-school classes.
 We will give as much notice as possible.

 5. WILL WE CLOSE SCHOOL IF IT IS TOO COLD?